What is Python? You might have heard of it already, it’s a wildly popular and ubiquitous programming language loved by many.

 Is Python easy to learn?

 The short answer to this question is a resounding yes.
 Python was built with simplicity in mind to make programming a smoother process for developers.
-As a result, the language is equally simple to learn.
-Having been around for over two decades, it is a great gateway to learning other languages.
+As a result, the language is equally simple to learn, and the syntax is easy to understand.

 In my years as a developer, one of the most important things to consider when learning a new language is its resources.
 Let’s go over some valuable resources for learning Python below.

-The Official Docs Python Tutorial is the source from the horse, designed by the Python community.
+The Official Docs Python Tutorial is the source from the source, designed by the Python community.
 This documentation is designed to make the learning experience simple, with the tutorial broken down into very precise steps.
-But due to the fact that the course is a deep dive into the language, it can come with a bit of a learning curve.
+Due to the fact that the course is a deep dive into the language, it can come with a bit of a learning curve.

 DataCamp is a platform that has taken a lead role in data science, and it offers courses on programming in various related fields.
 This platform offers several courses on programming with the Python language.